AmandaWillrich/django-app/README.md

 - Project exclusively made for learning purposes (PBL - Project-based learning)

-  - A simple blog with a home dashboard that shows the posts of all users:
+  - A simple blog with a home dashboard that shows the posts of all users.
+It is paginated, so you can navigate through all the posts made, including going to the last page or coming back to the first one:

   ![alt text](https://github.com/AmandaWillrich/django_project/blob/main/django_project/images/blog.png)

-  - It is possible to register a new user that has the ability of creating new posts, as long as you meet all the form validations requirements;
+  - When clicking in "Register", it is possible to register a new user that has the ability of creating new posts, as long as you meet all the form validations requirements:

   ![alt text](https://github.com/AmandaWillrich/django_project/blob/main/django_project/images/Register.png)